 - The need for emergency open-chest surgery during the procedure.

 - Heart attack.

-Keep in mind that the chances of having a serious problem with this procedure are higher if you are older than 70.
+Your chances of having a serious problem with this procedure increase with age.

 Most people recover from angioplasty fairly quickly.
 They usually go home after an overnight stay in the hospital.
 They can return to normal activities within a few days.